Checklists are useful when they force teams to look at the right evidence before pressure takes over.

 4. Confirm rollout and rollback readiness

-A release is not ready just because the code is ready.
-Teams also need to know how the change will be rolled out, monitored, paused, and rolled back.
+Code readiness is only half of release readiness.
+The team also needs to know how the change will be rolled out, monitored, paused, and rolled back.

 Feature flags, migration plans, alert ownership, and rollback steps can turn an uncertain release into an acceptable one.